IBM/python-flask-app/README.md

     </a>
 </p>

 Use the button above to deploy this same application to IBM Cloud.
-This option will create a deployment pipeline, complete with a hosted Git lab project and DevOps toolchain.
+This option will create a deployment pipeline, complete with a hosted GitLab project and DevOps toolchain.
 You will have the option of deploying to either Cloud Foundry or a Kubernetes cluster.
 [IBM Cloud DevOps](https://www.ibm.com/cloud/devops) services provides toolchains as a set of tool integrations that support development, deployment, and operations tasks inside IBM Cloud.

 ### Building Locally